-Safeguarding Procedure for Children (Under the Age of 18 years of age)

-Safeguarding concern identified regarding a child at risk of harm
+Safeguarding Procedure for Adults (over the age of 18 years) Safeguarding concern identified regarding a adult at

 You have concerns or have received safeguarding concerns about a learner.

 Member of staff completes Safeguarding Disclosure Form and sends to DSL.

 The learner has made a disclosure to you as a member of staff.

 Record in writing on the Safeguarding Disclosure Form and send to DSL.
 Follow up with a phone call to DSL.